pockerman/tech3java/README.md

 ### Java Threads

-- <a href="src/main/java/applications/threading/SumArrayElements.java">Example 1</a>: Get the sum of the elements of an array
+- <a href="src/main/java/applications/threading/Example1.java">Example 1</a>: Get the sum of the elements of an array
+- <a href="src/main/java/applications/threading/Example2.java">Example 2</a>: Parallel trapezoid rule

 ## Useful Links